-Whether the 2030 Plan got called the Olympic plan in a green dress, or the World’s Greatest Bull ride, or the NYC version of the San Fermin Festival in Pamplona, every resident should be encouraged if one single truth is made clear from the onset — take the increments proposed for change and raise them up by accomplishing one thing.
-The truth seems far too illusive these days for short term use.
-It seems riskier than ever for decision makers who use the truth and make a change.
-Raw data on the otherhand, gathered for use by anyone can expose a truth in which all can share.
+Whether the 2030 Plan got called the Olympic plan in a green dress, or the World’s Greatest Bull ride, or the NYC version of the San Fermin Festival in Pamplona, every resident should be encouraged if one single truth is made clear from the onset — take the increments proposed for change and raise them by accomplishing one thing.
+The truth seems far too elusive these days for short-term use.
+It seems riskier than ever for decision-makers who use the truth and make a change.
+On the other hand, raw data gathered for use by anyone can expose a truth in which all can share.
 I offer an example as follows:

-One person, who is without doubt brilliant and in by Buswacker Class gave us a map with some data recently.
-As buildings are the single greatest producers of GHGs, and the goal in the world (for now) is to get to net zero have a look at the Emmissions Map by the aforementioned brilliant person Jill Hubley.
-I can find myself on this map, and someday I might be able to add my emissions data, and in trade get advise on what I can do that I can afford to do for me and the next owner of my home, my city and world.
+One person, who is without a doubt brilliant in the Bushwacker Class gave us a map.
+As buildings are the single greatest producers of GHGs, and the goal in the world (for now) is to get to net-zero I want you to study the Emissions Map by the aforementioned brilliant person Jill Hubley.
+I can find myself on this map, and someday I might be able to add my emissions data, and in trade to this data, I will be advised on what I can do that I can afford to do for me and the next owner of my home, my city, and world.

-How long will the simple measures of our accountability continue to be dismissed as truism.
+How long will the simple measures of our accountability continue to be dismissed as a truism?
 The real proof of our work and our time in the making and re-making of this city is to have a measure to value the change.
 If this measure is not “people” what could it possibly be?
 The hard questions about this responsibility are like secrets.
-The real test is upon us all to start talking about Bodacious, Blueberry Wine and Bushwacker
+The real test is upon us all to start talking about Bodacious, Blueberry Wine, and Bushwacker.